wazuh/wazuh-documentation/source/user-manual/wazuh-dashboard/single-sign-on/index.rst

 Single sign-on
 ==============

 This section describes how Wazuh can be integrated with several Identity Providers (IdP) to implement Single Sign-On (SSO).

-The guide assumes you already have a Wazuh indexer installation.
-Instructions to install the Wazuh indexer can be found in our :doc:`documentation </index>`.
+The guide assumes you already have a Wazuh indexer and a Wazuh dashboard installation.
+To learn more, see the :doc:`installation guide </installation-guide/index>`.

 Required parameters
 -------------------